WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 1. Declare an object consisting of the items in the cart with the original prices.
 2. Loop through that object with a `for` loop, updating the price as it goes.

-And this would be explicitly coded line by line, like this:
+And this would be explicitly coded line-by-line, like this:

 ```js
 // Imperative approach